 'Truly heartbreaking day': Fans take swing at A's decision to move to Vegas

-OAKLAND, Calif. - After years of being promised that the team was ‘Rooted in Oakland’, A's fans took a swing at the decision on Wednesday to move the Athletics to Vegas, making public their frustrations, their heartbreak and the fact that they think relocating is B.S.
+OAKLAND, Calif. - After years of being promised that the team was ‘Rooted in Oakland’, A's fans took a swing at the decision on Wednesday to move the Athletics to Vegas, making public their frustrations and heartbreak.

+"It’s devastating," said fan Mike Davie, who has been going to games since he was a kid.
+"I don’t really think they made a good faith effort to keep them here."

+"It’s surreal.
+It’s a lot to take in," said Quintona Branch, a member of the Oakland 68’s.
+The Oakland 68’s are a non-profit community group described as "right field bleacher die hards."
+They bang drums and wave flags at home games.

 "I can’t believe the team I learned to love as a kid, helped me meet my husband, & brought me so many good memories, is leaving Oakland for the dry desert of Las Vegas," wrote @jstemily on Twitter.
 "I hope the payday is worth it.
 Athletics you’ve broken my baseball heart.
 I’ll never be the same."